kelloggm/cs-490-website/about.md

 * a description of how this paper might be useful to a software engineer working in industry
 * a description of how you might apply a lesson from the paper to your own work, now or in the future

-When you submit an optional reading task, be sure to include in your submission the title of the optional reading.
+When you submit an "Your Choice" reading task, be sure to include in your submission the title of the "Your Choice" reading.

-One optional reading is due ~50% of the way through class (in spring semesters, around spring break).
+One "Your Choice" reading is due ~50% of the way through class (in spring semesters, around spring break).
 The other is due at the end of the semester.
-For the first optional reading, you aren’t restricted to readings that are associated with lectures earlier in the semester: you are always welcome to read ahead.
+For the first "Your Choice" reading, you aren’t restricted to readings that are associated with lectures earlier in the semester: you are always welcome to read ahead.